grongierisc/formation-template/README.md

     formation:Formation = None

 @dataclass
-class FormationIrisRequest(grongier.pex.Message):
+class TrainingIrisRequest(grongier.pex.Message):

     formation:FormationIris = None
 ```

-Again, the FormationRequest class will be used as a message to read a csv and write in a texte file later on, while the FormationIrisRequest class will be used as a message to interact with the Iris database.
+Again, the `FormationRequest` class will be used as a message to read a csv and write in a texte file later on, while the `TrainingIrisRequest` class will be used as a message to interact with the Iris database.

 ## 7.3.
 Creating our operations